Paraplegic rower found dead during California-Hawaii voyage

 “We are processing this devastating loss,” said a message on the website by Debra Madsen, her wife, and Soraya Simi, who was making a documentary about her.
 "To row an ocean solo was her biggest goal.
 She knew the risks better than any of us and was willing to take those risks because being at sea made her happier than anything else.
 She told us time and again that if she died trying, that is how she wanted to go."

-In 2014, while getting ready to row from California to Hawaii, she said rowing is a venue where partially paralyzed people can excel.
+In 2014, while getting ready to row from California to Hawaii, Angela Madsen said rowing is a venue where partially paralyzed people can excel.

-“You get out of your chair and just get on a boat and nobody knows the difference between you and anybody else out here,” Madsen said.
+“You get out of your chair and just get on a boat and nobody knows the difference between you and anybody else out here,” she said.